Located in the historic center of Mahón

 The building was constructed in mares stone, and is listed for its architectural features.
 Thanks to its exceptional location in one of the main streets in the centre of Mahón, with the city’s magnificent natural harbour a mere five-minute walk away, this stunning boutique hotel is the perfect choice for guests seeking peace and relaxation with all the charm of a small city.
 Guests will also enjoy exploring the island, declared a Natural Biosphere Reserve by Unesco in 1993, and nominated to become a World Heritage Site as Minorca Talayotic for its exceptional prehistoric legacy.

 The conversion of this very special house into an elegant and select hotel has been carried out with the utmost care and respect for all the original architectural features, in addition to our commitment to sustainability and the environment.
 We offer you both comfort and luxury in a magnificent and exclusive setting.
 Our exquisite interior courtyard and its swimming pool ensure total tranquillity and relaxation.

 The hotel has four floors and 14 rooms, all varying in size and decor.

 The interior design by the local Minorcan firm Aquitania, has been carefully designed with an attractive blend of hardwood, mares stone, walls and wallpaper in soft and subtle Farrow & Ball tones, natural jute fabrics, upholstery by James Malone and the most contemporary furniture with key pieces for visual impact.

-The ground floor comprises our welcome area, sitting room with fireplace, the Café Ládico and our covered interior courtyard offering breakfast and dinner.
+The ground floor comprises our welcome area, sitting room with fireplace, the Café Ládico and our covered interior courtyard offering breakfast.
 There is also a magnificent swimming pool, reminiscent of those in traditional stately homes.

 In the basement, with its stunning mares stone vaulted ceilings, guests can enjoy the Spa Suite facilities.
 There is also a meeting room.